open-telemetry/opamp-spec/specification.md

 TOFU flow allows to bootstrap a secure environment without the need to perform Client-side installation of certificates.

-Exact same TOFU approach can be also used for Clients that don't have the necessary authorization headers to access the Server.
-The Server can detect such access and upon approval send the authorization headers to the Agent.
+Exact same TOFU approach can be also used for OpAMP Clients that don't have the necessary authorization headers to access the Server.
+The Server can detect such access and upon approval send the authorization headers to the Client.

 ### Registration On First Use